SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 A position that may be appropriate for one trader could be completely unsuitable for another.

-This is where the role becomes substantially different.
+When exploring what can a SEBI registered investment advisor do, this is where the role becomes substantially different.

 This generally involves collecting information regarding: